 Age (particularly younger and older) is a signifant factor in the delivery of many Council services such as health, social care and education.
 Our website contains many sources of age-related information that can be accessed from the home page.

 Listening to the views of younger and older people is very important for shaping services.
 Working with Devon’s young people, we have a thriving Devon Youth Parliament and Scrutiny panel.
-We work closely with and support initiatives to ensure that older people can participate in the way we develop and deliver our services through Devon Senior Voice.
+We also helped set up Devon Senior Voice.

 We also run a popular Apprenticeship Scheme aimed at attracting young people to a career with the council, and participate in the Natonal Graduate Development Programme to encourage younger graduates into managerial posts.